 Why Should You Include a Call To Action?

 Normally the CTA is a marketing concept that every marketer should be able to implement.
 You want users to click on ads or webpages!
 Including an effective Call To Action will positively affect the CTR.
 The Click Through Rate represents the number of users that clicked compared to the impressions of your ads/content.

 Google is going to give you more visibility if your CTR is high and your bounce rate is low.
 In general, you should use a CTA in order to monetize your blog, to bring users to fill a contact form, to find new leads.
 Your marketing funnel is great now!

 Without a Call To Action, your visitor will be lost and they will not have a chance to take any action on your website.
 They will read your article and bounce it, without taking any further actions.

 Recap: How to implement your plan?

 Call To Action as a Sentence:

-- Choose a catchy sentence to put on your button in order to be clickable and easy to reach
+- Choose a catchy sentence to include into a button in order to be clickable and clear to understand

-- Insert it in a position where a user can see immediately without scrolling or going to the page bottom
+- Insert it above the fold: a position where a user can see immediately without scrolling or going to the bottom of the landing page

 Call To Action and Landing Page: